jkeyes/pathfinder/docs/index.rst

 archive from `pypi <http://pypi.python.org/pypi/pathfinder#downloads>`_.
 See the :doc:`installation` page for more detailed instructions.

-If you want to use the latest code, you can grab it from our `Git repository <http://github.com/jkeyes/pathfinder>`_, or `fork it <http://github.com/jkeyes/pathfinder>`_.
+If you want to use the latest code, you can grab it from the `Git repository <http://github.com/jkeyes/pathfinder>`_, or `fork it <http://github.com/jkeyes/pathfinder>`_.

 Usage